-Hidradenitis suppurativa (HS) is a chronic skin condition that often results in painful abscesses and scarring.
-While the exact cause is unknown, evidence notes that genetic factors can play a role in developing the condition.
+While healthcare professionals do not know the exact cause of hidradenitis suppurativa (HS), evidence notes that genetic factors can play a role in developing the condition.

 HS is a condition involving nodules and abscesses across the skin.
 It often occurs near hair follicles where sweat glands are present, such as the groin, bottom, breasts, and armpits.
 In many cases, certain genetic changes may have a link with this condition.

 Around 1 in 3 people with HS have family members with this condition.
 Although genetics can play a role, other factors contribute to developing HS.

 This article discusses the genetic factors of HS, other causes and risk factors, and seeking medical advice.

 Some evidence suggests that 30–40% of people with HS have one or more family members with the condition.
 A 2020 study indicates that as many as